Fresh, Local & Happy Bellies…

 Locavores have made their mark on the Anacortes restaurant scene.
 Their innovative food philosophies have inspired the flavor of old school BBQ, gourmet hot, Southern Northwest fusion, rustic scratch and Northwest creations, just to name a few.
 By promoting fresh and local these restaurants nourish our bellies.

 Land in BBQ heaven at Dad’s Diner Old School BBQ.
 Neil Stuchal and Fletcher McLean, proudly brought the “food truck scene” to Anacortes, which has become a beacon for BBQ and smokehouse lovers.
 Stuchal and McLean’s food philosophy is to make it from scratch, which means they grind their own meat, make their own sauces, sides, fixings and rubs.
 Their menu offers apple wood smoked meats, fresh ground burgers, plates and sandwiches with homemade sides, such as, honey horseradish coleslaw, smoked seasonal veggies and house smoked gorgonzola.
 Dad’s Diner a Go-Go Old School BBQ was inspired by “a true passion, a real friendship and a shared loved for the simplicity of great food prepared from scratch.”
-Both Stuchal and McLean give back to the community by supporting local events, such as the Friends of the Forest and Punch Out at the Port, plus serving hungry crowds at Bier on the Pier and the Anacortes Waterfront Festival.
+Both Stuchal and McLean give back to the community by supporting local events, such as the Friends of the Forest and Punch Out at the Port, plus serving hungry crowds at the Anacortes Waterfront Festival.

 Location: Find their food truck at the corner of Commercial and 22nd Street, plus the brick and mortar diner at 906 Commercial Avenue